Whekenui School, Tory Channel

 Finally, in 1961, a contract was signed for relocating an unused classroom from Waikawa School and a teacher's bach from Pine Valley, as well as installing a new toilet block, cloakroom and other facilities.
 Alan Hall was the new teacher, and he was to be the last.
 He found it difficult sharing a room and bunk beds with one of his pupils until his new hut arrived, but gradually the school became better equipped and was running well.

 However, the 1962 whaling season was very poor.
 There was already at least one underage child on the roll and there would soon be only four or five pupils left, so Whekenui School closed for the last time on October 1st 1962.
 It had operated for less than eleven years.

-By 1977 there were requests for the school to be reopened, due to the families of local fishermen and boat-builders.
+By 1977 there were requests for the school to be reopened, from the families of local fishermen and boat-builders.
 However nothing came of this, and the buildings passed into private ownership.

 Without doubt the existence of Whekenui School and its survival for eleven years was mainly due to the Perano family's efforts and persistence.
 Many of the costs were borne by the family although their own children used the school for only a short time.
 Having a school nearby gave whaling families an additional option during the season and saved parents who were not at ease with the education system from the worry of supervising Correspondence lessons.